 The Sexual Discrimination Hearing Committee is composed of members selected by the Chancellor from the' Academic Hearing Committee, the Student Conduct Hearing Committee, and the Staff Hearing Committee for that campus.
 The Sexual Discrimination Hearing Committee is composed of seven (7) members.
-When a student is the complainant, three (3) members of the committee shall be students, two (2) members faculty, and two (2) members staff; when the complainant is a staff member the committee shall be composed of three (3) staff members, two (2) faculty members, and two (2)students; when the complainant is a faculty member the committee shall be composed of three (3) staff.
-The committee shall be composed of three (3) faculty members, two (2) students, and two (2) staff.
+When a student is the complainant, three (3) members of the committee shall be students, two (2) members faculty, and two (2) members staff; when the complainant is a staff member the committee shall be composed of three (3) staff members, two (2) faculty members, and two (2)students; when the complainant is a faculty member the committee shall be composed of three (3) faculty members, two (2) students, and two (2) staff.
 The committee elects a chair once convened.
 The Sexual Discrimination Hearing Committee shall have specific training on sexual discrimination.
 A member of Human Resources sits as an ex-officio, non-voting member of the Sexual Discrimination Hearing Committee, offering technical assistance on procedural and policy matters.